Variational Principles on Geometric Rough Paths and the L\'{e}vy Area Correction: Application to Stochastic Geometric Mechanics

 \subsection{Invariant Measures}

 In order to calculate the infinitesimal generator of the stochastic Lie-Poisson equations we must first transform to It\^o noise.
 We shall reproduce the proof in \cite{Arnaudon2018} and \cite{Holm2015} for convenience, and see that the It\^o-Stratonovich correction manifests as a double $\ad^*$ term.
-Consider the noise term of the SDE $\dn q = \ad^*_{\xi_i} q \circ \dn W^i$, we can pair this with a time independent element of the Lie algebra $\phi$ allowing us to say $\dn \langle \phi, q \rangle = \langle \phi, \dn q \rangle $, it follows that:
+Consider the SDE $\dn q = \ad^*_{\xi_i} q \circ \dn W^i$, we can pair this with a time independent element of the Lie algebra $\phi$ allowing us to say $\dn \langle \phi, q \rangle = \langle \phi, \dn q \rangle $, it follows that:

 We obtain the It\^o form of the Lie-Poisson equations, which will allow us to read off the form of the generator from the drift terms, as: